CoderDojo-Content/Intermediate-Unity/en/README.md

     ![](/assets/GameOverview.png)

-2. Download [dojo.soy/IntermediateProjectStart](https://drive.google.com/open?id=0BybwesgH-2_ZWV9KdHJGNDBnVXM) Unity Project with all of the assets you need to make a game! (final package of game assets).
-You wont need to make your own new Unity Project, because this creates a project for you!
+2. Download the [dojo.soy/IntermediateProjectStart](https://drive.google.com/open?id=0BybwesgH-2_ZWV9KdHJGNDBnVXM) Unity Project.
+This has all of the assets you need to make make a game with these Sushi Cards!
+You wont need to make your own new Unity Project, because this creates a project for you.
+You will need to open un-zip the file you downloaded and open it within Unity.

 3. You can also find assets on the Unity Asset Store!
 In the Unity go (**Window > Asset Store**) and click on "Filters" (on the right of the search bar).
 Now click "FREE ONLY".

     ![](/assets/AssetStoreClickFree.PNG)

-    You can use these assets to change what your game looks like!
+     Another option is downloading assets from [dojo.soy/opengameart](https://opengameart.org/).
+You can download different assets and use them to change what your game looks like!